uthcode/learntosolveit/source/python.rst

 Python 2.6 provides an alternative string type for non-ASCII  Unicode text, and supports both simple text and binary data in its normal string type.

-Python 3.0 provides an alternative string type for binary data, and supports Unicode text in its normal string type.
-(ASCII is treated as a simple type of the unicode)

-Python 2.6 supports an alternative string type for non-ASCII unicode text, and supports both simple text and binary data in its normal string type.

 In a nutshell:

 ::